Azure/Enterprise-Scale/examples/landing-zones/subscription-with-rbac/README.md

             "type": "string",
             "maxLength": 10,
             "metadata": {
-                "description": "Provide a prefix (max 10 characters) for the Management Group hierarchy that will be created."
+                "description": "Provide a prefix (max 10 characters, unique at tenant-scope) for the Management Group hierarchy and other resources created as part of Enterprise-scale."
             }
         },
         "subscriptionAliasName": {